Alicia McCormack: Personal life

 McCormack was born on 7 June 1983 in Helensburgh, New South Wales.
 She is 168 cm tall, weighs 73 kg, is right handed and has a tattoo featuring the Olympic rings.

 McCormack entered Helensburgh Public School in 1988 as a kindergartener and later graduated from Kirrawee High School.
 She began a Bachelor of Primary Education while on scholarship at the New South Wales Institute of Sport (NSWIS).
 Her partner is a Navy clearance diver.

 McCormack was at a barbecue attended by Prince William when he visited Sydney in 2010.
 At the barbecue, people ".... were surprised by the amount of "royal" attention McCormack, the Australian goalkeeper and a member of the [bronze]-medal winning team at the Beijing Olympics, received especially when Prince William was seen to bow to the amused McCormack at a barbecue."

 In 2010, McCormack was working at the New South Wales Institute of Sport as the personal assistant to Charles Turner, the chief executive of the organisation.

-Subsequently, McCormack married Ben Smith with whom she has two sons.
+Subsequently, McCormack married Ben Smith with whom she has a daughter and a son.
 After working for Water Polo Australia in administration and coaching, McCormack and her family traveled around Australia for 12 months.
 In 2017, the McCormack Smith family moved to Canowindra in the Central West of NSW where they have a farm.
 McCormack is also pursuing a career in real estate and property management.